List of space stations: Prototypes

 These stations are prototypes; they only exist as testing platforms and were never intended to be crewed.
 OPS 0855 was part of a cancelled Manned Orbiting Laboratory project by the United States, while the Genesis stations were launched privately.
-The Genesis stations were "retired" when their avionics systems stopped working after two and a half years, yet they still remain in orbit as derelict spacecraft.
+The Genesis stations were "retired" when their avionics systems stopped working after two and a half years, yet they remained in orbit as derelict spacecraft as their orbits gradually degraded over the next 18 years.
+Both Genesis stations re-entered the atmosphere and were destroyed two months apart in mid-2025.